jadilorenzo/obsidian-writing/Let There Be Light.md

-It was the last song of the "Let There Be Light" Christmas concert We had reached the final song for the "Let There Be Light" Christmas concert for over two thousand people, and I .
+It was the last song of the "Let There Be Light" Christmas concert We had reached the final song for the "Let There Be Light" Christmas concert for over two thousand people, and I was the only one singing  to a crowd of over two thousand people.

 , I, Jacob Di Lorenzo, was the only one singing to a crowd of over two thousand people.
 Countless hours had been poured into crafting the concert, but no one was more essential to the project's success than the choir and orchestra director, Aaron Jackson.
 Only one thing was lacking in the whole arrangement: Aaron Jackson's face was toward the choir, not the audience.
 His eyes flowed with an intense joy that electrified the choir.
 If this energy had been condensed into a cup of coffee, it would have wakened a paralytic — "Let There Be Light" indeed.